-Dr. Bailey is a licensed clinical psychologist and supervising psychologist at the OCD and Anxiety Adult Residential Treatment Center in Oconomowoc, WI.
-Dr. Bailey provides supervision and training that promotes evidence-based treatments for OCD, anxiety, and depression.
+Dr. Bailey is a licensed clinical psychologist and executive director of clinical services for inpatient and residential levels of care.
+Prior to her current role, Dr. Bailey was the supervising psychologist of OCD and Anxiety Adult Residential Care in Oconomowoc, providing clinical supervision and training that promotes evidence-based treatments for OCD, anxiety, and depression.
 After graduating summa cum laude from the State University of New York at Potsdam with a bachelor's degree in Honors Psychology, Dr. Bailey went on to earn her master's and PhD in clinical psychology from Northern Illinois University.
-She then completed her pre-doctoral internship and post-doctoral placement at Rogers Behavioral Health in Oconomowoc.
+She then completed her doctoral internship and post-doctoral placement at Rogers Behavioral Health in Oconomowoc.
 Dr. Bailey is a member of the International OCD Foundation, Association for Behavioral Cognitive Therapies, and American Psychological Association.
 Along with her clinical interests in evidence-based treatment, she is active in research regarding OCD and anxiety disorders.